John records the heavenly vision given to him in the Spirit as part of the revelation of Jesus Christ.

 Going deeper: The Doctrines and Motifs tabs show how this chapter connects to the broader biblical story.

-The slain Lamb alone is worthy to open the scroll because by His blood He has redeemed a people for God and conquered through sacrifice.
+The slain Lamb alone is worthy to open the scroll because by his blood he has redeemed a people for God and conquered through sacrifice.

 Revelation 5 argues that the purposes of God in history can only be opened and executed by the victorious Christ, whose victory is revealed through the paradox of the slain Lamb.
 No creature can unlock God’s decrees or bring history to its appointed end.
-The Lion of Judah has triumphed, but He is seen as the Lamb who was slain.
+The Lion of Judah has triumphed, but he is seen as the Lamb who was slain.
 His worthiness rests not in brute force but in redemptive sacrifice.

-By His blood He purchased a people for God from every tribe, language, people, and nation, forming them into a kingdom and priests.
+By his blood he purchased a people for God from every tribe, language, people, and nation, forming them into a kingdom and priests.
 Therefore heaven, angels, and all creation give the Lamb worship that belongs with the worship of the One seated on the throne.

 The seven churches in Asia remain the immediate audience.
 Having heard Christ’s evaluation and seen the Creator’s throne, they now behold the Lamb whose blood purchased them and whose worthiness governs history.